Medill-East/obsidian-content-linker/README.md

 If interested, you can check out the [development review (in chinese)](https://medill-east.github.io/2023/08/26/20230826-obsidian-content-linker-plugin-development-review/).

 ## Known Issues

+- Performance issue on searching
+  - Current searching algorithm needs to search all files in vault, cost much
+  - Optimization needs to do refactory, not sure whether I have time to do that :(

 - There is ambiguity in the numbering displayed in the result lists:
   - The "No." displayed in the "Possible Bi-Directional Content" and "Linked Content List" represents their ranking in terms of frequency across the entire vault.